-The AC will undertake a review of the scope of services provided by the external auditors, the independence and the objectivity of the external auditors on annual basis.
-Messrs Ernst & Young LLP, the external auditors of the Company, has confirmed that they are a Public Accounting Firm registered with ACRA and provided a confirmation of their independence to the AC.
+The AC has reviewed the scope of services provided by the external auditors, the independence and the objectivity of the external auditors on annual basis.
+Messrs Ernst & Young LLP, the external auditors of the Company, has confirmed that they are a Public Accounting Firm registered with Accounting and Corporate Regulatory Authority and provided a confirmation of their independence to the AC.
 The AC had assessed the external auditors based on factors such as performance, adequacy of resources and experience of their audit engagement partner and auditing team assigned to the Group's audit, given the size and complexity of the Group.
-Accordingly, the AC is satisfied that Rule 712 of the Listing Manual of the SGX-ST is complied with and has recommended the Board that Messrs Ernst & Young LLP be nominated for re-appointment as external auditors at the forthcoming AGM of the Company.
+Accordingly, the AC is satisfied that Rule 712 of the Listing Manual of the SGX-ST is complied with and has recommended to the Board that Messrs Ernst & Young LLP be nominated for re-appointment as external auditors at the forthcoming AGM of the Company.

-In July 2010, the Singapore Exchange Limited and ACRA had launched the "Guidance to Audit Committees on Evaluation of Quality of Work performed by External Auditors" which aims to facilitate the AC in evaluating the external auditors.
+In July 2010, the Singapore Exchange Limited and Accounting and Corporate Regulatory Authority had launched the "Guidance to Audit Committees on Evaluation of Quality of Work performed by External Auditors" which aims to facilitate the AC in evaluating the external auditors.
 Accordingly, the AC had evaluated the performance of the external auditors based on the key indicators of audit quality set out in the guidance.